FrederiqueRetsema/aws-bitwarden/readme.md

 ## Operations
 - Every night a snapshot is made of the Virtual Machine.
 The snapshots are stored for 1 month (by default) and removed after that.
 - Executions of Step Functions cannot be removed.
 They will grow to 1000 executions, then the oldest one is removed by AWS.
+- Every night a yum update is done and bitwarden will be updated (if possible) as well.
+This is done using the cron on the virtual machine.
 - When you want to make an export of all data in bitwarden, use JSON file type.
 CSV will NOT contain cards and identities.
 JSON will.
 You can import JSON within (an empty version of) bitwarden afterwards.
 When you import values that are already there then you will have double data in your vault...

 ## Using a dedicated user for bitwarden